Stellcel-Remeny/Patchress/README.md

 In order to provide a seamless experience, 'Patcher.bat' was added.
 This batch file tries to automatically figure out whether you are running MS-DOS or Windows.
 If it detects that you are running MS-DOS, it launches 'patchx16.exe'.
 Otherwise, it launches 'patchx32.exe'.

 The 'RES/' folder contains required files for MultiPatcher to function properly.
 Inside 'RES/MODERN', it contains the Delphi application.
 The patches, utilities, etc. are located inside 'RES/' with specific corresponding directories.

-Each directory containing 'lfn.ini' shows up as a menu in the MultiPatcher GUI.
+- If the directory contains the file 'lfn.ini', MultiPatcher treats it as a menu.
+To view more, refer [Structure of LFN.INI](docs/ini_structures.md#structure-of-lfnini)

-If the directory instead contains the file 'info.ini', MultiPatcher treats it as an entry instead of a menu.
-To view more, refer [Structure of INFO.INI](docs/info_ini_struct.md)
+- If the directory contains the file 'info.ini', MultiPatcher treats it as an entry.
+To view more, refer [Structure of INFO.INI](docs/ini_structures.md#structure-of-infoini)

 ## Goals